salilab/saliweb/doc/installation.rst

 * Filesystems.
 Each web service that uses the framework needs access to a local filesystem on the SGE submit host.
 This will be used by the web server to deposit newly-submitted jobs (the 'incoming' directory).
-The filesystem needs to support `POSIX ACLs <http://www.vanemery.com/Linux/ACL/POSIX_ACL_on_Linux.html>`_ (this generally rules out NFS) since the directory will be owned by a Unix user unique to that web service, but will have a POSIX ACL applied to allow the Apache httpd user to write files into it.
+The filesystem needs to support `POSIX ACLs <http://www.vanemery.com/Linux/ACL/POSIX_ACL_on_Linux.html>`_ (this generally rules out NFS) since the directory will be owned by a Unix user unique to that web service, but will have a POSIX ACL applied to allow the Apache user to write files into it.
 Each web service will also need a directory on a shared volume, visible to the cluster nodes, where the files for jobs that run on the cluster are placed (the 'running' directory).
 (If space is limited on the network storage, web services can also be configured to move the files back to the cheaper local filesystem - the 'completed'